If you asked people who are within the last six months of their lives what is most important to them, you’re likely to hear answers such as:

-In-home hospice care meets all of these needs and more, particularly when combined with non-medical home care services, like those offered by Compassionate Nursing Services.
+In-home hospice care meets all of these needs and more, particularly when combined with non-medical home care services, like those offered by Compassionate Nursing Services, a provider of senior home care in St. Louis and surrounding communities.
 Together, home care and hospice providers can ensure physical, emotional, spiritual, and practical needs are all addressed, based on the care recipient’s final wishes.

 Home and Hospice Care Meet Physical Needs

 In the final stages of an individual’s life, pain, fatigue, digestive issues, difficulty with breathing, seizures, skin irritation, as well as other types of physical problems may occur.
 It is essential to understand how to read the individual’s nonverbal cues and take steps to help ease symptoms.
 A hospice nurse will supply medical relief, while a home care provider will:

 - Help the person practice relaxation techniques for example, aromatherapy, soft music, reading aloud in a relaxing voice, etc.

 - Provide engaging distractions, such as playing a game or cards together, working on a memory book project, or looking through photo albums